ajaysundark/apriori/src/README.md

 ```

 where first column represent the Transaction ID (0 indexed) and second column has the item ID, each representing an unique object (1- indexed)

+This code is submitted as a project towards completion of the course CSci 5523 at University of Minnesota, Twin Cities.